Up close & personal with: Your pelvic floor

 What comes to mind when you hear the term, ‘pelvic floor?’
 Some sort of geometric flooring pattern?
 Maybe an anatomy class you took (read: slept through) in high school?
 Or perhaps a mysterious, pelvis-adjacent body part?

 If you chose option C, you’re correct.
-The pelvic floor is, indeed, a part of the body – and a pretty incredible one at that.
+The floor of the pelvis is, indeed, a part of the body – and a pretty incredible one at that.

 The pelvic floor refers to a set of muscles that we use practically all the time.
-You can thank your pelvic floor for everything from bathroom breaks to sexual pleasure, childbirth, and your ability to stay upright when walking around.
+Your pelvic floor impacts bathroom breaks, sexual sensation, childbirth, and even your ability to walk upright.

-Since these muscles play such a key role in the functioning of our digestive and reproductive systems, it’s not surprising that pelvic floor dysfunction – when your pelvic muscles aren’t quite functioning as they should – is so common, especially in individuals AFAB
+Since these layers of muscles play such a key role in the functioning of our digestive and reproductive systems, it’s not surprising that pelvic floor dysfunction (PFD) – when your pelvic muscles and ligaments aren’t quite functioning as they should – is so common, especially in individuals AFABAFAB stands for “assigned female at birth.”.

 We spoke with Dr. Sarah Clampett, PT, DPT, Clinical Director at Origin, who filled us in on all the basics about the pelvic floor and what sort of issues can be addressed with pelvic floor physical therapy.